reactjs/rfcs/text/0000-use-mutable-source.md

 The `useMutableSource()` hook’s memoizedState will need to track the following values:

-- The user-provided config object (with getter functions).
+- The user-provided `getSnapshot` and `subscribe` functions.
 - The latest (cached) snapshot value.
 - The mutable source itself (in order to detect if a new source is provided).
-- A destroy function (to unsubscribe from a source)
+- The (user-returned) unsubscribe function

 ### Scenarios to handle

-#### Initial mount (before subscription)
+#### Reading from a source before subscribing

-When a component reads from a mutable source that it has not yet subscribed to<sup>1</sup>, React first checks to see if there are any pending updates for the source already scheduled on the current root.
+When a component reads from a mutable source that it has not yet subscribed to<sup>1</sup>, React first checks the version number to see if anything else has read from this source during the current render.

+- If there is a recorded version number (i.e. this is not the first read) does it match the source's current version?
+  - ✓ If both versions match, the read is **safe**.
+    - Store the snapshot value on `memoizedState`.
-- ✗ If there is a pending update and the current expiration time is **>** the pending time, the read is **not safe**.
+  - ✗ If the version has changed, the read is **not safe**.
     - Throw and restart the render.

-- If there are no pending updates, or if the current expiration time is **≤** the pending time, has the component already subscribed to this source?
+If there is no version number, the the read **may be safe**.
+We'll need to next check pending updates for the source to determine this.

-  - ✓ If yes, the read is **safe**.
+- ✓ If there are no pending updates the read is **safe**.
   - Store the snapshot value on `memoizedState`.
-  - If no, the the read **may be safe**.

-For components that have not yet subscribed to their source, React reads the version of the source and compares it to the tracked work-in-progress version numbers.
+  - Store the version number for subsequent reads during this render.

-- ✓ If there is no recorded version, this is the first time the source has been used.
-The read is **safe**.
+- ✓ If the current expiration time is **≤** the pending time, the read is **safe**.
-  - Record the current version number (on the root) for later reads during mount.
   - Store the snapshot value on `memoizedState`.
-- ✓ If the recorded version matches the store version used previously, the read is **safe**.
-  - Store the snapshot value on `memoizedState`.
+  - Store the version number for subsequent reads during this render.
-- ✗ If the recorded version is different, the read is **not safe**.
+- ✗ If the current expiration time is **>** the pending time, the read is **not safe**.
   - Throw and restart the render.

-¹ This case could occur during a mount or an update (if a new mutable source was read from for the first time).
+<sup>1</sup> This case could occur during a mount or an update (if a new mutable source was read from for the first time).

-#### Mutation

-React will subscribe to sources after commit so that it can schedule updates in response to mutations.
-When a mutation occurs<sup>1</sup>, React will calculate an expiration time for processing the change, and will:

-- Schedule an update for that expiration time.
-- Update a root level entry for this source to specify the next scheduled expiration time.
-  - This enables us to avoid tearing within the root during subsequent renders.

-¹ Component subscriptions may only subscribe to parts of the external source they care about.
-Updates will only be scheduled for component’s whose subscriptions fire.

-#### Update (after subscription)
+#### Reading from a source after subscription

 React will eventually re-render when a source is mutated, but it may also re-render for other reasons.
 Even in the event of a mutation, React may need to render a higher priority update before processing the mutation.
 In that case, it’s important that components do not read from a changed source since it may cause tearing.

-In order to process updates safely, React will track pending root level expiration times per source.

-- ✓ If the current render’s expiration time is **≤** the stored expiration time for a source, it is **safe** to read.
-  - Store an updated snapshot value on `memoizedState`.
-- If the current render expiration time is **>** than the root priority for a source, consider the config object.
-  - ✓ If the config object has not changed, we can re-use the **cached snapshot value**.<sup>1</sup>
-  - ✗ If the config object has changed, the **cached snapshot is stale**.
-    - Throw and restart the render.

-¹ React will later re-render with new data, but it’s okay to use a cached value if the memoized config has not changed- because if the inputs haven’t changed, the output will not have changed.

-#### React render new subtree

-React may render a new subtree that reads from a source that was also used to render an existing part of the tree.
-The rules for this scenario is the same as the initial mount case described above.
+In the event the a component renders again without its subscription firing (or as part of a high priority update that does not include the subscription change) it will typically be able to re-use the cached snapshot.

+The one case where this will not be possible is when the `getSnapshot` function has changed.
+Snapshot selectors that are dependent on `props` (or other component `state`) may change even if the underlying source has not changed.
+In that case, the cached snapshot is not safe to reuse, and `useMutableSource` will have to throw and restart the render.

 # Design constraints